Browse, click, pay: African retail finds growing outlet online

 Even in South Africa, the market leader, online retail sales are less than 1 percent of total sales, said Arthur Goldstuck of market research firm World Wide Worx.

 The newness of the sector creates a scramble for dominance and consumer choice.
-If a customer wants to trade second hand goods then OLX, owned by South African media and technology giant Naspers (NPNJn.J), provides an service online.
+If a customer wants to trade second hand goods then OLX, owned by South African media and technology giant Naspers, provides an service online.

 If it is Western goods, then Mall of Africa facilitates that online in Nigeria as does e-commerce store Konga.